huggingface/evaluation-guidebook/contents/Troubleshooting/Troubleshooting reproducibility.md

 This is something we observed on the Open LLM Leaderboard 2 for the Llama3.1 models.
 They were predicting the correct answers to our MATH-Hard evaluations, but were getting low scores, being unable to fit to the template provided in few-shot because they overfit the GSM8K prompt and answer format (another math eval).
 ### System prompt and chat template
 Chat models usually have been through instruction/preference training or fine-tuning.
-During this stage, they have learned to follow specific templates when infering.
+During this stage, they have learned to follow specific templates when inferring.
 For example, templates can require starting rounds of dialogue with a general prompt (called the `system prompt`) prefixed by specific tokens (usually `System: `).
 Said prompt is here to provide high-level instructions for the model, such as the contents of a persona, or general answering style instructions.
 Rounds of dialogue can also require adding prefix key words to text, such as `User` for queries and `Assistant` for answers.

 When using few shot, you also need to select if you want examples to be provided multi-turn (mimicking user/assistant turns) or all at once (in a single user prompt).